ESL Activities

 Have your say about these ESL Opinion Activities and Games

 What are your thoughts about these ESL giving opinion activities?
-Have you tried one of the options from this list or do you another ESL activity that you’d like to recommend?
+Have you tried one of the options from this list or do you have another ESL activity that you’d like to recommend?
 Leave a comment below and let us know what you think.
 We’d love to hear from you.

 Also be sure to give this article a share on Facebook, Pinterest, or Twitter.
 It’ll help other busy English teachers, like yourself, find this useful teaching resource.